-If you suspect that a child may have been the subject of any form of physical, emotional or sexual abuse or neglect, the allegation must be referred as soon as possible to Children's Social Care or the Police who have trained experts to handle such cases.
+If you suspect that a child may have been the subject of any form of physical, emotional or sexual abuse or neglect, the allegation must be referred as soon as possible to the GST Welfare Officer, who may contact Children's Social Care or the Police, who have trained experts to handle such cases.
 Do not start asking leading questions which may jeopardise any formal investigation.